 Parents worry about their kids.
-We can worry about everything from what happens when they get sent off to school for the day to what their futures will look like.
-It’s part of the job description of being a parent.
-One of the hardest things to worry about is how our children will be cared for if something happens to us.
-Who will raise them and how will they be cared for financially?
+We worry about everything from what happens when they get sent off for the school day, to what their futures will look like.
+Worrying is part of the job description of being a parent.
+One of the most difficult things to worry about is how our children will be cared for if something were to happen to us.
+Who will take care of the kids?
+How will they be cared for financially?

 Having a will is a good and necessary start, but it’s not enough.
-A Buffalo kids protection planning attorney from our office is will work with you to answer those difficult questions, and then put those answers into a legally enforceable document.
+A Buffalo kids Protection Planning attorney from our office offers guidance to help answer all those difficult questions, followed by putting those answers into a legally enforceable document.

 DePrima Law has over 18 years of experience helping clients with difficult and sensitive legal issues regarding their children.
 Call our Buffalo office today at (716) 638-2633 or contact us online to set up a consultation.

 What Happens Without Kids Protection Planning

 Perhaps the best way to illustrate the need for kids protection planning is to think about what might happen if a parent’s wishes aren’t put on paper.
 That means we have to think about some very painful scenarios–but fear not, we’re also going to get to real solutions on the far side.

 The Scenario We Don’t Want To Think About